swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 }
 ```

-Detached tasks will typically be created using a closure, e.g.,
+Detached tasks will typically be created using a trailing closure, e.g.,

 ```swift
 let dinnerHandle: Task<Meal, Error> = Task.detached {